-4.7.1 PC Screen Layout
+4.7.1 The Screen

-Titan is designed to be used with a touch screen, but may be used with a mouse.
-You can connect multiple monitors (to a maximum of 3) if your computer supports them.
+The system is designed to be used with a touch screen, but may be used with a mouse.

-(a) A range of different Workspace Windows may be shown on the screen.
+- (K) Four Workspace Windows may be shown on the screen.
 These contain touch buttons to control fixture selection, palette selection, groups, shapes, attributes, and so on.
-Visualiser may also be shown in a window.
-The windows can be repositioned and resized.

-- (b) The Playback information shows the legend and other information about the playbacks on the 10 faders.
-You can select playbacks by touching in this area. - (c) The System prompt area shows feedback about the current actions on the console.
-Below that are Context buttons which appear when relevant to the operation you are doing. - (d) The system Menu softkeys are down the top right hand side.
-You can select these by touching or clicking them, or by using the menu buttons on the right hand edge of the control panel. - (e) The Workspace Buttons allow you to quickly select and save different workspace screen layouts. - (f) The Wheels display shows the current attributes or control parameters available on the 3 wheels.
-The Attribute status display (IPCGBESFX) above that shows which attributes are currently active or modified and allows you to select the active Attribute Bank.
+Visualiser may also be shown in a window. - (L) The system Menu softkeys are down the top right hand side.
+You can select these by touching or clicking them, or by using the menu buttons on the right hand edge of the control panel. - (M) System prompts are shown just to the left of the menu keys.
+Below that are Context buttons which appear when relevant to the operation you are doing. - (N) The Workspace Buttons allow you to quickly select and save different workspace screen layouts. - (O) The Wheels display shows the current attributes available on the 3 wheels.
+The Attribute status display above that shows which attributes are currently active or modified. - (P) The Playback information shows the legend and other information about the playbacks on the 10 faders.